neulab/ExplainaBoard/dataset/FactualDiagnostics/system_output/README.md

 * Corresponding Author: Yiran Chen, Pengfei Liu, Xipeng Qiu.

 ## Structure
 The system_output contains 7 system outputs of FactualDiagnostics (FactCC, FactCC_sub_adv, Feqa, MnliBert, MnliRoberta, MnliElectra, Dae).
 The output file are named with pattern "test-{base test set name}\_{adversarial diagnostic set name}".
-Every output file is a tsv file, the text, claim, gold label and predicted label are concate with "\t".
+Every output file is a tsv file, every line in the output file is consists of the text, claim, gold label and predicted label separated with "\t".

 ## Reference